It’s been a successful senior season for 6-foot-2, 190-pound Los Angeles Loyola shooting guard Trey Mason.

 The 2013 prospect has expanded his game and played a big role on a Loyola squad that is one of the better teams in Southern California.

-On Saturday he had 28 points on six three-pointers against St. John Bosco, which has been a pretty typical performance from him this year.
+On Saturday he had 28 points with six three-pointers against St. John Bosco, which has been a pretty typical performance from him this year.

 “I’ve met a lot my goals so far,” Mason said.
 “I worked really hard in the off-season to get ready for this season and I think I’ve exceeded a lot of my and others’ expectations.
 It’s been a good year so far.”